shivyucel/everyday_adaptation_paper/README.md

 # Global analysis of everyday adaptation

-This GitHub repository contains code for (Yücel et al., 2024),examining everyday adaptation to heatwaves at an international scale.
+This GitHub repository contains code for (Yücel et al., 2024), examining everyday adaptation to heatwaves at an international scale.

 # Overview
 The steps presented in the repository are as follows: